davidlee1435/vgraph/README.md

 - `world.rviz`: RViz configuration file.

 ### Map
 The map we use in RViz is 1200cm by 600cm, top left and bottom right are (-300, 300) and (900, -300) respectively.
-Also note that cells in the RViz grid is 50cm by 50cm.
+Also note that cells in the RViz grid are 50cm by 50cm.
 The start position of the robot is always at (0, 0), facing x-positive and the goal is defined in `data/goal.txt`.
 The obstacles are orange polygons and the goal is a purple dot.
 More about using the `map_server` package [here](http://wiki.ros.org/map_server).

 ### Run
 Clone this repo and compile it in your catkin workspace